xmengkinaxis/CPP/System Design Interview Checklist.md

 2. List **bottlenecks** (DB, cache, app servers, queues, storage, bandwidth).
 3. Propose **incremental fixes** (LB → cache → replication → partitioning → async workers).
 4. Discuss **trade-offs** at each step.

-**Purpose** <br>
-Identify, address, and mitigate bottlenecks and single point of failures using principles of scalable system design. <br>
-1. Is there any single point of failure? a standby replica; Discuss as many bottlenecks as possible and different approaches to mitigate them
-2. Identify and address bottlenecks, given the constraints.

-**Approaches/Methods** <br>
-1. Load balancer (avoid dynamic overheated or static overloaded) - What components need better load balancing? <br>
-2. Caching
-   * client side - hold some meta data
-   * server side - How much and at which layer should we introduce cache to speed thing up? can cache different objects for different services
-3. Partition (horizontally scale, Database sharding); How to partition to distribute to multiple database (avoid uneven istribution [overloaded] and hotspot [overheated], user abuse behavior)
-4. Replication - Define how the data will be replicated across servers, to achieve high availability; need to deal with consistency <br>
-5. Index the database/tables to speed up list or search operations <br>

 ## 6.2 Partition and Replication (core of a distributed system, to scale out the system)
 To mitigate the single point of failure and the performance bottleneck:  <br>